richard-lyman/amotoen/README.markdown

-There is a PEG/Packrat library *Neotoma* (a scientific classification for pack rats) -- Amotoen is Neotoma written in reverse, not that there is any particular quality or relationship between the two; I was just taking the shortest path to a unique name that might have been tangentially related to PEGs.
+There is a PEG/Packrat library *Neotoma* (a scientific classification for pack rats) -- Amotoen is Neotoma written in reverse, not that there is any particular quality or relationship shared between the two; I was just taking the shortest path to a unique name that might have been tangentially related to PEGs.
 You might even successfully define 'shortest path' as some stream-of-consciousness process.